matloff/fasteR/README.md

 [1] 1160 1160 1160
 ```

 And 80:100 means all the numbers from 80:10.
+So, to answer the above
-So can do
+question on the mean flow during 1951-1971, we can do

 ``` r
 > mean(Nile[80:100])